How to prevent fraud in your webshop

-There is no easy way to prevent fraud.
+There is no easy way to prevent [fraud(https://www.clearhaus.com/blog/fraud-in-ecommerce/).
 It is up to the owner of the webshop to prevent it.
 But how can this be done?

 Your payment flow needs to be secured in all stages.
 Most important is the payment page itself.
 Being secure means having an SSL certificate issued in your name and implemented on your webpage.
 This will help giving that extra layer needed to prevent hacking, and it also brings peace of mind to the cardholder.

 Check for unusual declines.
-There might be instances where a card has been used multiple times and all has been declined.
+There might be instances where a card has been used multiple times and all have been declined.
 However, the card may be used at a later stage and authorised/approved.
 Such indications help you to identify a fraud attack.
-It is therefore a good idea to analyse the declined transactions you are seeing on your webshop.
+It is, therefore, a good idea to analyse the declined transactions you are seeing on your webshop.

-Implementation of 3D-Secure or VbV (Verified by Visa) is the most effective way to prevent fraud.
+Implementation of 3-D Secure.
+3-D Secure, also called Mastercard SecureCode or VbV (Verified by Visa) is the most effective way to prevent fraud.
 Having a 2-factor authentication performed on each transaction keeps fraudsters at bay.
-With 2-factor authentication the webshop is not held liable for the fraud when chargeback occurs.
+With 2-factor authentication, the webshop is not held liable for the fraud when a chargeback occurs.